-This verse can also be translated as "we walk by faith, not by sight" and I really struggled with whether to use the word "live" or "walk."
+This verse can also be translated as "we walk by faith, not by sight" and I really debated whether to use the word "live" or "walk."
 I ultimately settled on "live" because I felt it was more direct and more encompassing.
-When I am creating my art, I am thinking a lot about what is something I need to remind myself of often.
-This verse really answered that for me.
-How often, daily, we must remind ourselves there is more to life than the troubles and chaos around us.
-We must hold the faith that our God exists and He is ultimately the one in charge and that in the end, He wins.
-He will create for us a new heaven and a new earth that are perfect and without painful brokenness!
+When I am creating my art, I think about what I need to remind myself of often.

 Thoughts on the design